ucb-bar/AuRORA/README.md

 ## AuRORA Runtime
 AuRORA runtime is implemented in [gemmini tests](https://github.com/SeahK/aurora-rocc-tests-ae/tree/main) for convenience as we use Gemmini DNN accelerator generator for evaluation.

-## ToDo
-This is the repository for AE.
-We are in the process of making a clean version of repository with examples.
-We also have improvements/updates in the ReRoCC interface, and we will be incorporating those in the update.
-We have updates in ReRoCC interface as well

 ## Citing AuRORA
 If AuRORA helps you in your research, you are encouraged to cite our paper.
 Here is an example bibtex: